robibhatt/cube/docs/API.md

 ## Automatic Plugin Imports

-The project relies on small registries for models, optimizers, and other plugins.
-Each package's ``__init__`` module calls ``import_submodules(__name__)`` from :mod:`src.utils.plugin_loader`, which walks the package and imports every submodule.
+The project relies on a small registry for optimizers and various experiment helpers.
 Importing a module executes decorators like ``@register_optimizer`` that populate the relevant registry.
+Models are now instantiated directly without a registry.
 Data providers no longer participate in this plugin system – the only implementation required for current experiments is :class:`NoisyProvider`, which is constructed explicitly where needed.
 Target functions are similarly instantiated directly from their configs.

 The training loop itself is provided by the concrete :class:`Trainer` in ``src/training/trainer.py`` and configured via :class:`TrainerConfig` from